How Doctors And Nurses Cope With The Human Toll Of Gun Violence

 Trauma surgeon Stephanie Bonne estimates that she and her colleagues at University Hospital in Newark, N.J., see about a thousand gunshot wounds and stabbing injuries annually.

-She's learned a few things, over the years, to help make her job easier.
+She has learned a few things over the years to help make her job easier.

-Her clothes are often bloody after operating on someone who's been shot.
-She makes sure to keep an extra pair of clean scrubs on hand so she doesn't have to tell a mother that her child has died while wearing dirty scrubs.
+Her clothes are often bloody after operating on someone who has been shot.
+She makes sure to keep an extra pair of clean scrubs on hand so she doesn't have to wear bloody scrubs while telling a mother that her child has died.

 She has learned to make sure the families of her patients are sitting down when she tells them bad news.
 She also asks a chaplain to join her.